 - Diverse Art Mediums

-- Guidance For All Skill Levels
+- Guidance for All Skill Levels

-- Observation Skills
+- Observation Skills and Visual Thinking

 - Language Development

-- Risk Taking, Resilience, Self Confidence
+- Risk Taking, Self Confidence and Creativity

 About the Instructors